If you sometimes think to yourself…

 If you ask the outside world for the answer, chances are you will eventually hit a dead end…

-But it’s entirely possible it’s not your fault.
-You may not even realize that you’re looking outside for the answer.
+And it’s really not your fault because you may not even realize that you’re looking outside for the answer.

-We’re so overwhelmed by stimuli today that it’s hard to even find time to think by yourself.
+Indeed, we’re so overwhelmed by stimuli today that it’s hard to even find some quiet time to think by ourselves.

 People need time to look inside themselves to get their bearings…